themagicalmammal/howtolinux/docs/guide/installation.md

 ## Q. What about ZFS?

-**Ans.** ZFS has been added as an experimental new filesystem on 19.10.
+**Ans.** ZFS has been added as an experimental new filesystem.
 If you want to learn more about referring to [this](https://itsfoss.com/zfs-ubuntu/) article.
 If it meets your requirements you can try it.
 Lately, it is becoming a trend.
 As, it is very stable and used by leading companies such as Oracle.
 You can check out [why people are switching to ZFS](https://rudd-o.com/linux-and-free-software/ways-in-which-zfs-is-better-than-btrfs).

-If you want to learn how to, go [here](https://linuxconfig.org/install-ubuntu-20-04-with-zfs).